We are Nature. We are Spirit.

 So in 2005, just before my 30th, I left my Belfast childhood home, making sure social care support was in place for my Dad, and moved to Scotland, Edinburgh.
 I changed career from I.T to working a few jobs in various schools as an assistant, returning to college part time completing my level 3.
 I was still heavily involved caring for my Dad, travelling home often.

+I stopped all medication in 2015 as I did not want this to be my life.
 I do not recommend stopping meds unless you speak to your GP first.
 I made a big mistake of not tapering off properly and so had electric shocks through my head everyday for at least a month!
+In 2016 I felt I had no choice but to bring my Dad to a care home and I felt an enormous amount of guilt.

 -